 Pair your new silk scarf with a cute outfit and head out the door!

-Everyone will love their handmade gift from the heart!
-Now, what are you waiting for?
-Try adding HTV on silk for yourself.
-You are sure to love the results!
+Everyone will love their handmade gift from the heart, and I know you’ll love how easy it is to create!
+Go ahead and try adding HTV on silk for yourself.
+You’re sure to love the results!

-Love this and want more ideas?
+Love this HTV project and want more ideas?
 Try the links below!

 - Plus 60 more Cricut Iron-on Crafts

 - How to Use Heat Transfer Paper

 - How to Use Glow in the Dark HTV

 - First, cut your heat treat vinyl in any shape you like.

 - Remove all excess vinyl and cut out each individual bug.
 FYI, this particular design is a layered design, so it will require two presses per bug.

 - Press the first layer onto the scarf, taking care to follow all heat and time instructions from Cricut.